Getting user data on the Frontend

 Get user data using the Hanko Admin API

-The Hanko Admin API provides detailed information about the status, user management, metrics and more.
-In this example we will focus on getting the data from a specific user.
-To get data for a specific user, call the /users/{id} endpoint of the Hanko Admin API, where id is the user id previously obtained from the JWT.
+The Hanko Admin API provides comprehensive access to user status, management capabilities, metrics, and more.
+This example focuses on retrieving data for a specific user.
+To fetch data for a specific user, make a request to the /users/{id} endpoint of the Hanko Admin API, where id is the user ID obtained from the JWT.

 const getUserData = async () => {